Vågsbygd: Road

 County Road 456 is the main road in to Vågsbygd, the highway part starts with European route E39 in Hannevika and ends with a roundabout in Vågsbygd centrum.
 That part of the road is called the Vågsbygdport cause it goes threw a tunnel between the city and Vågsbygd.
 It was recently upgraded to 4 files in 2014.
 The old 456, goes from Hannevika around Blørstad and ends with Trekanten.
 County Road 456 continues there with the shore till Voiebyen before it goes west and ends in Søgne.
 From Flekkerøya, County Road 457 goes from the island threw the Flekkerøy Tunnel to the mainland and meets County Road 456 with Voie.

-European Route E39 goes between Vågsbygd and Grim before exiting into Songdalen.
+European Route E39 goes between Vågsbygd and Grim before exiting into the area of the old Songdalen Municipality.